ankit-nautiyal/ShopEasy-React/README.md

 ---

 ### Notes for Customization
-- **Repository URL**: Replace `https://github.com/your-username/shopping-website.git` with your actual repo URL.
+- **Repository URL**: Replace `https://github.com/ankit-nautiyal/ShopEasy-React.git` with your actual repo URL.
 - **Screenshots**: You can add screenshots by placing them in a `screenshots/` folder and linking them in the README (e.g., `![Login Page](screenshots/login.png)`).
 - **Deployed Link**: If you deploy the app (e.g., on Vercel), add a "Live Demo" section with the URL.

-This README provides a professional overview for your GitHub repo, making it easy for reviewers to understand and set up the project.
-Let me know if you need help with GitHub setup, deployment, or additional sections!